 - The Activity Log only shows activity for the previous seven days.

 - The Activity Log tracks visitor activity, not contributor login or editing activity.
-Once you’re logged in, your traffic is excluded from Activity Log.
+When you’re logged in, your traffic is excluded from Activity Log.

 - A browser’s privacy settings could prevent the Activity Log from capturing every detail about the visitor.